 Just bear in mind that you may need to show proof of your marital status, such as your Emirates ID card or marriage certificate, to access some services.
 For example, some clinics will only provide birth control, such as IUDs, to married women.
 Notably, if you work for yourself, you will need to arrange and pay for your own health insurance.
 Foreign tourists should also take out travel insurance if they need to see a doctor while visiting the UAE.

 Expats can make appointments with general practitioners (GPs), who may refer them to a specialist, such as a gynecologist or a urologist, if necessary.
 Generally, bigger medical centers that have a wide range of specialties usually include specialized clinics for sexual health services, too.
 And you can make appointments at these clinics without needing a referral from a GP.

 While pharmacies don’t provide extensive sexual healthcare services, they do dispense prescription medications.
 Furthermore, some, but not all, will sell birth control pills without you needing a prescription.
 Pharmacies also sell erectile dysfunction medication, such as Viagra and Cialis, over the counter.
 Other sexual health products that are readily available in pharmacies include condoms, spermicide, pregnancy tests, feminine hygiene products, and personal lubricants.

-Insurance for sexual healthcare
+Insurance for sexual healthcare in the UAE

 UAE nationals receive government-funded healthcare.
 Conversely, employers must provide health insurance for all foreign employees, but there is no guarantee that it will cover all their sexual health needs.
 Again, it all depends on the insurance company and policy your employer chooses to use.
 Therefore, you may need to arrange additional health insurance or pay for treatment if your policy does not cover what you require.